NLlemain/Snowfall-Audio-Visualizer/README.md

 To run this project locally, you'll need:

-- A modern web browser
 - Internet access to load the p5.js library
+- life server can ben local

 ## Acknowledgments